SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 ####Dennis Fassl - <dennis.fassl@uni.kn>
 *Customer relationship manager* - Dennis can be very convincing and remains level-headed even in heated discussions.
-He's your direct wire to our team and will do his best to keep you up to date.
+He is your direct wire to our team and will do his best to keep you up to date.

 ####Rita Dobler - <rita.dobler@uni.kn>